 |Jun 18||9:30 AM–4:30 PM||Tue||Netivot Shalom||Joey Weisenberg Rabbi Dorothy Richman|

 |Jun 19||9:30 AM–4:30 PM||Wed||Netivot Shalom||Joey Weisenberg Rabbi Dorothy Richman|

 |Jun 20||9:30 AM–4:30 PM||Thu||Netivot Shalom||Joey Weisenberg Rabbi Dorothy Richman|

 Berkeley, CA 94702

 Rabbi Dorothy Richman teaches Torah throughout the Bay area.
-Formerly a pulpit rabbi in San Francisco at congregations Shaar Zahav and Beth Sholom, Dorothy has worked for several years at Berkeley Hillel.
-She has led trips for AJWS to Central and South America and Africa and is active in the Progressive Jewish Alliance/Jewish Funds for Justice.
+Formerly a pulpit rabbi in San Francisco at congregations Shaar Zahav and Beth Sholom, Dorothy also worked for several years at Berkeley Hillel.
+She has led trips for AJWS to Central and South America and Africa and is active in Bend the Arc: A Jewish Partnership for Justice.

 Joey Weisenberg is a mandolinist, guitarist, singer, and percussionist based in New York City.
 He has performed and recorded internationally with dozens of bands in a wide variety of musical styles.
 Joey works as the Music Director at Brooklyn’s oldest synagogue, the Kane Street Synagogue, and is the music faculty at Yeshivat Hadar, a traditional egalitarian yeshiva in New York.
 He is the author of Building Singing Communities; a Practical Guide to Unlocking the Power of Music in Jewish Prayer, and has released several albums of his music in the last few years.
 For more information, please visit http://www.joeyweisenberg.com.